Social Emotional Learning:

 Teaching gifted students requires more than simply providing adequate intellectual challenge.
 It’s equally crucial to address their unique social and emotional needs.

 Gifted learners sometimes have traits that make it challenging for them to connect and interact with others.
-For example, some abstract thinkers can be so “in their heads” that they may seem socially awkward, or perceived as opinionated.
-If their peers can’t relate to them, they may become alienated and lonely.
+For example, some abstract thinkers can be so “in their heads” that they may seem socially awkward, or perceived as highly opinionated.
+If their peers can’t relate to them, they may feel alienated and lonely.

 Parents find emotional support here, too.
 Connecting with each other can be a great resource, and speakers and special presentations provide information and ideas for parenting a gifted child.